jamesclancy/SafeCardGame/README.md

 ## Adding more realistic cards data and wiring up the Ui to send some events -Continued - the Player Control Center

-Now I will try to implement the turn step changes in via conditional buttons in the player controll center.
+Now I will try to implement the turn step changes via conditional buttons in the player control center.

-Current a placeholder or these buttons is located in the the `playerControlCenter` function.
+Currently, a placeholder for these buttons is located in the `playerControlCenter` function.
 I will pull out a `stepNavigation` function and rewrite the `playerControlCenter` as

 ```
 let playerControlCenter  (player : Player) playerBoard gameState dispatch =